SalenaLuu/portfolio-microservice-example/README.md

         }
     }

-> You can run the two services and have a look on http://localhost:8761/eureka , if the registry is working.
+> Note: You can run the two services and have a look on http://localhost:8761/eureka , if the registry is working.

 ## API Gateway 🍪